 On a rather different track in the same field, in 1989, Ammar received an invitation letter from the International Academic Services (IAS) in the USA, congratulating him on his achievements and inviting him to work in the USA in research and teaching [28].
-In 1990, and in connection with this letter, he travelled to the USA to communicate with those people, and to present his paper in the 10th Int. conference on pattern recognition 10thICPR held in Atlantic City.
+In 1990, and in connection with this letter, he travelled to the USA to communicate with those people, and to present his paper in the 10th Int. conference on pattern recognition 10thICPR held in Atlantic City, USA.
 The paper was about a comparison between parametric and reference-pattern-based features in signature verification [29], which led to a well-known paper describing new advances in signature verification, by the same author [30].
 After completing his mission in the USA, he decided to go back to his country and start a new trip in the field of signature verification and analysis concentrates on building a PC-based signature verification and analysis software system on his cost.

 In 1990 he established a new research group in his country.
-They could build Personal Computer (PC)-based signature verification and analysis system (SIGVA 1.0) reported in an international conference in Canada in 1995 [31].
+They could build Personal Computer (PC)-based signature verification and analysis system (SIGVA 1.0), and established a company to market this product (SigSoft company, Damascus, Syria, 1995).
+This achievement was reported in an international conference paper in Canada in 1995 [31].
 In 1995 also, M. Ammar received the certification of the American Board of Forensic Examiners in forensic document examination [13], and in forensic handwriting analysis [14].
 In 1997 he received the certification of the justice ministry in Syria as the first examiner (highly qualified) of forensic documents [32].

 Sigva-1.0 attracted investors from Germany and USA to Syria.
-The negotiations led to cofounding with Sam Koo ASV Technologies Inc. in 1998 in USA.
+The negotiations led to cofounding with Sam Koo ASV Technologies Inc. in 1998 in New York, USA.
 The work continued in developing the ASV system for USA banks by ASV Technologies Inc. via three groups: the first and essential one in Damascus, the second one in Stuttgart in Germany and the third one in New York in the USA with the supervision and coordination between the three groups by M. Ammar until the first ASV (Automatic Signature Verification) server was set up in NY in 2000, and the US patent of that system was received in 2002 [33].